-The Huffington Post of the United States Picks Torres del Paine as the 6th Best Tourist Destination in Latin America
+The Huffington Post Picks Torres del Paine in their Top 10

 In its travel section, the popular news aggregator, The Huffington Post (also known as HuffPo), created a ranking of the “23 Latin American Destinations that Prove that There’s a Lot More to See than Rio and Buenos Aires,” (also carried by the website of Radio Cooperativa), and Torres del Paine National Park places on the list as the sixth most captivating in this part of the world.

 Among the activities that are available in this mountainous region, located at the southern end of the Andes, are kayaking over its rivers and lakes, enjoying the magnificent thousand-year-old glaciers, camping, hiking, and constantly discovering a new view, color, or marvel in a biosphere that can only be found in Torres del Paine.